-The German Shepherd breed was originally created by a man named Max von Stephanitz.
+The German Shepherd breed was first created by a man named Max von Stephanitz.
 He aimed to make the best all-round herding dog.

 GSDs had to herd sheep and livestock, but also to protect them from potential threats.
 So, a protective nature was a must.

-Over time, this purpose evolved to include police and military work, which also required a protective, alert, and brave temperament.
+Over time, this purpose evolved to include police and military work.
+This also required a protective, alert, and brave temperament.